syednayl/TaxGPT/README.md

    DATABASE_URL = paste_key_here
    ```

 5. **Drizzle ORM** is edge compatible.
 Hence we use this instead of Prisma.
-Plus
-   it's faster than Prisma.
+   `Plus it's faster than Prisma.`

    - Push the DB to drizzle with drizzle-kit
-   - 'pg' in below command stands for PostgreSQL
+   - `pg` in below command stands for PostgreSQL

    ```Bash
    npx drizzle-kit push:pg